Aviral-Omar/bitrate/README.md

 # Bitrate

-A Bandwidth Monitor applet for COSMIC Desktop.
+A Bandwidth Monitor applet for the COSMIC™ desktop.

 ## Installation